Skip to main content

 Avoiding these failing strategies starts with adopting a unified approach.
 Operational leaders must move off traditional VPNs and jump servers to a modern solution based on zero trust principles.

-Fortunately, Xage Zero Trust Remote Access makes it easy to shift.
+Fortunately, Xage’s OT remote access makes it easy to shift.
 See firsthand how one of the world’s largest energy producers eliminated manual processes and a complicated VPN solution for granular, just-in-time access with Xage.